markpwns1/Dormez/README.md

 # Dormez
-Dormez is an interpreted programming language I made for fun.
+Dormez is an interpreted programming language.
 It supports the following:
 * Primitive types (number, string, bool, etc.)
 * Non-primitive types (console, file, etc.)
 * If/else if/else statements